 Cheerios aren’t vegan.
 It contains honey, and it is fortified with Vitamin D3.

-The vast selection of Captain Crunch cereals is, in fact, plant-based and vegan-friendly.
+The vast selection of Captain Crunch cereals are, in fact, plant-based and vegan-friendly.
 It contains no dairy, gelatin, vitamin D3, or honey.

 Unfortunately, Fruity Pebbles are not vegan; they contain Vitamin D3.